 That depends.
 Most students do work and find full- or part-time work manageable with our part-time program.
 Most students find that it is difficult to work full-time especially once they start the clinical practicum which is two days a week during the entire last year.
 The last year of the program must be taken as full time.
 Every student must evaluate their own time management skills, personal commitments and family responsibilities before deciding if the time is right to pursue a graduate education.
 Discussion of your work and time commitments is a part of the interview process.

-Yes, our program is stable.
-We have more than 80 students enrolled, and continue to grow.
-Will students learn to do psychotherapy in your program?
 You will get coursework and supervised practice in individual and group therapy with your chosen population.

 We are not offering this transition at this time.

 In this instance your program of study would be tailored to your particular CNS curriculum.
 Since your group and individual therapy materials were geared toward children, you will need to take the entire management series (535a, 535b, and 535c).
 Please see the response above for additional classes PMH CNS may need to compete to sit for the ANCC PMH NP certification exam and licensure.